FaizanPervaz/HandwrittenDigitRecognizer/README.md

 # HandwrittenDigitRecognizer
 Python code for handwritten digit recognition using deep learning and the MNIST dataset.

+It is a project of My Internship at CodeClause @CodeClause

 Link to dataset : https://www.kaggle.com/datasets/scolianni/mnistasjpg

 Images should be 24x24